martymcflywa/ecu/year_1/sem_1/CSP1150_programming_principles/0a_assignment_1/dev/README.md

 # AnnulusMandelbrot Calculator

+### CSP1150 Assignment 1 - Martin Ponce, Student 10371381

 ## Features:

 - Designed and written in MVC pattern
 - GUI for both Annulus and Mandelbrot calculator
 - Annulus calculator allows user to input outer and inner radius
-	- Image is then displayed
+	- Calculates area using approximate and monte carlo estimation
 		- Error message when no values are entered
 		- Error message when outer radius is less than inner radius
+	- Displays image after calculation
 - Mandelbrot calculator has fixed dimensions, always calculates the same size at default zoom level
+	- Calculates area using monte carlo estimation
-	- Mandelbrot can generate random coloured image
+	- User can then view image of Mandelbrot
+		- Area must be calculated first
+- The images can be manipulated
-- User can click and drag on either image to draw rectangle
+	- User can left click and drag on either image to draw rectangle
 		- Rectangle selects zoom area
 		- Zoom is confirmed with "Zoom In" button
+			- Error message when no zoom area selected and "Zoom In" button is clicked
 		- User can reset image, which resets zoom and reverts to greyscale image
+	- Mandelbrot image can be generated with random colours
 - User can save either Annulus or Mandelbrot image separately
-	- JOptionPane notifies user where file is saved
+	- Message notifies user where file is saved

 ## TODO: